-- i.
-With the single exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls. - ii.
+i.
+With the single exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls.

+ii.
 The tariff for domestic consumption of electricity shall not exceed 75% per kWh of the tariff applicable to other consumers.
-All other consumers, including businesses, industries and institutional consumers, shall pay the same tariff per kWh. - iii.
-All domestic electricity consumers of the municipality who are registered as indigents with the municipality shall receive free the first 50kWh (fifty) of electricity consumed per month. - iv.
-All commercial, industrial and other non-domestic properties shall additionally be billed a monthly basic charge per meter installed and, where applicable, a demand charge appropriate to their respective levels of consumption. - v.
+All other consumers, including businesses, industries and institutional consumers, shall pay the same tariff per kWh.

+iii.
+All domestic electricity consumers of the municipality who are registered as indigents with the municipality shall receive free the first 50kWh (fifty) of electricity consumed per month.

+iv.
+All domestic electricity consumers other than registered indigents and consumers using prepaid meters per month shall additionally be billed a basic charge per meter installed.

+v.
+All commercial, industrial and other non-domestic properties shall additionally be billed a monthly basic charge per meter installed and, where applicable, a demand charge appropriate to their respective levels of consumption.

+vi.
 The local municipality's departmental electricity consumption shall be charged at cost.